Bhwalee/LinearModel/writeup.md

 	The initial dataset I started with was over 1,000, but I’ve cut down to about 600 after making cleaning and EDA.
 A few features to highlight was to include the budget – more budget generally means better actors, directors, and stage setting, runtime – more runtime means better storyline with clear climax and resolutions, and season of the year – releasing a movie based on what season of the year really do have an impact on bringing revenues.
 Blockbuster movies debut generally summer and winter.

 Algorithms-
 	Selected subsets of features against worldwide total gross to see the relationship.
-After making the initial model, I validated on test data to predict how much revenue it can bring.
+After making the initial model, I validated on the test data to predict how much revenue it can bring.

 Tools –
 	Numpy and Pandas for data manipulations.
 Scikit-learn for modeling.
 Seaborn for plotting and PowerPoint to present to the class.